Cao Yu: Early life, 1910–1920

-Literary beginnings in the 1920s
+Literary beginnings – 1920s

-Between 1920 and 1924, Cao Yu attended Tianjin Nankai High School, which offered a western style study program.
-The school maintained a society of dramatic arts in which the students produced western works, notably those of Henrik Ibsen and Eugene O'Neill, who were well-known authors in China thanks to translations published by Hu Shih.
+Between 1920 and 1924, Cao Yu attended Tianjin Nankai High School, which offered a Western style study program.
+The school maintained a society of dramatic arts in which the students produced Western plays, notably those of Henrik Ibsen and Eugene O'Neill, authors well-known in China thanks to translations by Hu Shih.
+Philosophy instructor P. C. Chang—educated in the United States on a Boxer Indemnity Scholarship—was a major proponent of these stage dramas.
+Chang began organizing school theatre productions in 1923，inaugurating a Nankai tradition.
 Cao Yu took acting roles in a number of the society's dramatic productions, even going so far as to assume the female role of Nora in Ibsen's A Doll's House.
 He is also known to have assisted in the translation of Englishman John Galsworthy's 1909 work, Strife.